chong50/VSCode-Machine-Learning-API/README.md

 - API Endpoint Development for User Interface and Data Retrieval

 ## ConsumptionForecast.mlx | Time-Series Forecasting
+### Description

+This code is for performance of time series forecasting of energy consumption data using ARIMA model in MATLAB.
+The dataset contains energy consumption data for 1097 days with 24-hour readings.
+The code imports the dataset and configures it for analysis by computing the average load per hour.
+Then, the code splits the data into training and testing sets using cvpartition.
+For each hour of the day, the code fits an ARIMA model to the training data, generates forecasts for the test set, and adds the average load per hour back to calculate the forecasted consumption.
+The code visualizes the 24-hour forecasted consumption compared with the actual data.
+Finally, the code exports the forecast data onto a server in an Excel format.

 ### Pseudocode

 1. Import the consumption data and time data

 2. Configure the data for the load and time before entering into the model

 3. Compute the average load per hour for the given days

 4. Split the data into training and testing sets using cvpartition

 5. Fit an ARIMA model to the training data for each hour of the day

 6. Generate forecasts for the test set for each hour of the day

 7. Add the average load per hour back to the equation to calculate the forecasted l(t)

 8. Visualize the 24-hour forecasted consumption compared with actual data

 9. Configure the output data format compatible for export

 10. Export the forecast onto the server in the format .xlsx.

 ## GenerationForecast.mlx | Machine Learning | Deep Learning
+### Description

+This code is for solar forecasting for power generation, and it aims to predict the solar power generation based on environmental parameters such as irradiation and temperature.
+The code first imports the metadata from a CSV file and visualizes the data using plots.
+Then it performs correlation and trend analysis, followed by linear and polynomial regression modeling with different degrees of freedom.
+The effect of advancing to a higher order of polynomial and feature normalization are also explored.
+Finally, the dataset is split into training and validation sets, and the quadratic model is retrained on this split dataset.
+The code also iterates on different training and test splits to evaluate the model's performance.

 ### Pseudocode